TariqAyman/sary/README.md

     - Postman Collection/Environment.
     - Any associated files that were created for this task.
 - You must submit all of the previous deliverables in a git repository.
-- The deadline for the task is: 26/05/21 by end of the day.